 12:25 < Ox0dea> Yeah, Line 651 in there is the one birthing the new Fiber, and since dead ones don't maintain context, the surrounding Enumerator can't pick up where it left off.

 12:26 < Ox0dea> It's almost certainly intentional, and most likely even The Right Thing, but "make easy things easy and hard things possible".

 tjohnson first demonstrated the behavior in a gist: https://gist.github.com/no-reply/4b38f26b3fe32ad266a7#gistcomment-1683794

 lucasb also produced a snippet that clearly demonstrates the behavior: https://eval.in/509874

 0x0dea, lucasb, tjohnson, rthbound

-Updated by kernigh (George Koehler) over 4 years ago
+Updated by kernigh (George Koehler) about 5 years ago

 I don't want Ruby to change this behavior.
 Enumerable#next can't continue the iteration if it raises an exception.
 That's why it has the automatic rewind behavior.